opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 When you use the **Save As...** command, if the *$scenepath* is used in the default folders definition, all the material used in the scenes and located in project default folders will be duplicated in folders related to the new scene (see  :ref:`Using the $scenepath Variable in Folder Definition <using_the_$scenepath_variable_in_folder_definition>`  ).

-An option **Save Automatically** allows to save the scene every given number of minutes, and is available in the Preferences  →  General dialog.
+An option **Save Automatically** allows to save the scene every given number of minutes, and is available in the Preferences...  →  Saving dialog section.
 If the option is activated, during the saving operation a message is displayed to notify the process.

 .. note:: An asterisk to the right of the scene name in the Viewer and Xsheet/Timeline title bars, denotes that there are unsaved changes for the current scene.